 Suspect a Blocked Drain in Blackpool, Preston, Chorley or beyond?

 Is your drain blocked, toilet blocked, overflowing or very slow at going down?
 Do you have a strange odour within your home or garden?
 Is your manhole chamber full?

 Here at Steve Hastings Drainage we understand that blocked drains in Blackpool can be a major problem.
 We cover a wide area around Blackpool including Preston, Garstang, Cleveleys, Fleetwood, Lancaster, Kendal, Chorley, Leyland, Blackburn, Poulton-Le-Fylde, Darwen.
-Blocked drains or a blocked drain discharging not only has the visual look of disgusting!!
-But a blocked drain can cause health problems and can even cause structural damage to your home or property if left unattended.
+Blocked drains or a blocked drain discharging looks visually disgusting!
+Alongside this, it can cause health problems and even structural damage to your home or property if left unattended.

-Steve Hastings Drainage offer a 1 hour response to blocked overflowing drains.
+Steve Hastings Drainage offer a 1-hour response to blocked overflowing drains.
 We clear drain blockages fast using high-pressure water jetting and traditional drain rodding equipment.
 All of the discharged effluents are swiftly cleaned up to leave your home or business clean and safe again.
-To add to this, our team can give free advice on keeping your drains clear and blockage free, Steve Hastings Drainage are specialists in Drain Cleaning and drainage maintenance.
+To add to this, our team can also give free advice on keeping your drains clear and blockage free.
+Steve Hastings Drainage are specialists in Drain Cleaning and drainage maintenance.

-You too can take advantage of our drain maintenance programmes to which many landlords/letting agencies and public houses currently use us to keep their drains flowing smoothly and blockage free.
+Moreover, you too can take advantage of our drain maintenance programmes.
+Many landlords/letting agencies and public houses currently use us to keep their drains flowing smoothly and blockage free.

 So should you have a drain blockage you know who to call for sensible drain clearance at a fixed low cost.

 We Can offer a FREE CCTV inspection with every drain blockage.
-This will ensure that there are no long-term problems with your drains.
+This ensures that there are no long-term problems with your drains.

 We can offer;